kartikchauhan/js-design-patterns/module-pattern.md

     carManager.execute("requestInfo", "Ford Mondeo", "54323");
     ```

-* Submit transaction either using CLI or any sdk can be thought of as a good example of the command pattern.
+* Submit transaction either using CLI or any sdk in Hyperledger Fabric can be thought of as a good example of the command pattern.

     `await contract.submitTransaction('createCar', 'CAR12', 'Honda', 'Accord', 'Black', 'Tom');`